 Whether it is platform self-governance or multi-party cooperative governance, there are problems of power division and responsibility assumption in the process of platform corporate governance.
 Although, the governance mechanism of platform corporates all mentioned the two aspects of decision-making and control (Martin, Upham, & Klapper, 2017), and proposed how to allocate decision-making rights among multiple subjects, as well as how to ensure the implementation of various projects and rules.
 However, in the practice of platform corporate governance, it is still difficult to clarify the responsibility of each subject.
 At present, it is mainly centralization governance.
 The decision-making power of governance is mainly concentrated in the platform owner, and the control of the governance process is realized by the government's policies and regulations.
 The participation of platform participants and other stakeholders in governance is low.
-Platform for corporate responsibility for subject pluralism, multi-level, open borders, influence cross-border and lead to the main responsibility to contact each other and influence each other and mutually embedded, platform rely on policies and laws of ecological system the formalized method can only play a role mandatory norms, but the multi-level governance will and action need from the culture, ethics, values and citizenship behavior these informal governance, deep into all aspects of the operating system platform firms (Suzor, 2018; Lehdonvirta, 2018).
+Platform rely on policies and laws of ecological system and the formalized method can only play a role in mandatory norms (Suzor, 2018; Lehdonvirta, 2018).